turtleion/PySimpleInput/README.md

 `pysim = pysimpleinput.input("What is your name?", ["rmwhtspc_str","filteralph")`

 ### Do not combine "valemail, valphnum" options!
-### and also if you use "rmwhtspc_arr" options.. you will cannot use "valemail, valphnum, filteralph, filternum" options!
+### and also if you are using "rmwhtspc_arr" option.. you might cannot use "valemail, valphnum, filteralph, filternum" options!
 --------------

 # Contribution
-I Appreciate you for contributing on this modules
+I'm Appreciate you for contributing on this modules
 ### How To Contribute
 You can Contribute by forking this repo and start adding more features, optimizing code and fixing bugs Then you can make a pull request to this repo and wait your pull request merged